dinhnguyen888/dinhnguyen888/README.md

 ## 🌟 Career Path:

 - **Backend Developer Intern at [Alta Software](https://altasoftware.vn/?lang=en)** (Oct 2024 – Jan 2025)
-   - Worked on internal tools and enhanced app performance using .NET Core.
+   - Worked on internal tools and improved app performance using .NET Core.
-   - Developed and debugged simple features.
+   - Developed and debugged API services based on BRD.
-   - Collaborated with senior developers to improve project efficiency.
+   - Collaborated with senior developers to enhance project efficiency.
 - **Self-Taught Developer**
    - Currently working on personal projects and sharpening my skills in software and backend development.